What are tantrums?

 And these tips might help tantrums pass with less distress for everyone:

 - Make sure that your child and others nearby are safe.
-This might mean carrying your child somewhere else if you need to.
+You might need to move your child somewhere else.
+Make sure any other children are in a safe place or ask another adult to supervise them.

 - Once your child is in a safe place, calmly acknowledge the emotion they’re expressing – speak slowly and in a low voice.